ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 </div>

 A shorter, funky yet classy original, MEMODEMO's contributions were mapped by the one and only [Chaoslitz](https://osu.ppy.sh/users/3621552), being used as a precision Hard Rock pick with a flow alt focus.
 Throughout the 48 group stage matches, we got to know both the song and map very well, yet it seemed as if it never got old — a truly remarkable achievement.

+If you're craving for easier difficulties to play, be sure to also check out the [full ranked set](https://osu.ppy.sh/beatmapsets/2455351#osu/5366001)!

 ## Group Stage results